Zhou-To/BlueGhost/README.md

 # BlueGhost

-# BlueGhost & EIB Mitigation Testbed
+# BlueGhost & EIB Mitigation
 This repository contains the proof-of-concept implementation and evaluation framework for BlueGhost, a BLE privacy tracking attack, and EIB, a practical defense mechanism.

 ## Prerequisites